HenrySchall/Panel_Data/README.md

 ![IMG_2672](https://github.com/user-attachments/assets/6ba074b6-270c-40b0-af7b-d787a13cf2d5)

 > Panel data estimation is the analysis of data that have a two-factor structure, i.e., we have one factor that represents different units (such as individuals, companies, countries, etc.) and another that represents different time periods.
-This repository seeks to demonstrate the process of panel data estimation, using as a basis the book: "*Econometric Analysis of Cross Section and Panel Data, Second Edition, by Jeffrey M. Wooldridge*".
-In case of doubt, consult the referenced work.
+This repository demonstrates the process of estimating the panel data model.

 ### General Characteristics
 - Heterogeneity of units: Each unit (individual, company, country, etc.) may have its own characteristics that do not vary over time.